Co-dfns/mystika/README.md

 ### Application Utilities

     H←{B} hex A
+    A or BA←b64 BA or A ⍝ base 64

 Converts an integer array S into a hexadecimal string representing the data in row major order.
 Each element is assumed to represent B bits of data.
 If B is not provided, then the largest value in the array is used to calculate the number of bits to use per element.